Table of Contents

 | User not updated |

 The update request failed validation or authorization.
-Common causes include invalid field types or a missing/invalid token. |
+Common causes include unsupported fields, invalid field types, or a missing or invalid token. |

 |

-| Duplicate user identities | Multiple user records exist for the same person with different email addresses or identities. |
+| Duplicate user identities | Multiple user records exist for the same person with different email addresses or connected identities. |

 Decide which record should be canonical.
-Add all relevant email addresses to the canonical user, and use the in-app merge flow where appropriate. |
+Associate all relevant identity information with the canonical user, and use the in-app merge flow where appropriate. |

 |